JimiIT92/snow_on_stairs/README.md

 2) Install "Snow on Stairs resourcepack" in `/resourcepacks/` folder
 3) Install "Snow on Stairs datapack" in datapack folder
 4) Enjoy ☜( ﾟヮﾟ☜)

+# Download

+You can download both the DataPack and the Resource Pack on [CurseForge](https://www.curseforge.com/minecraft/customization/snow-on-stairs-datapack)